amrirasyidi/book_recommendation/README.md

-# Book Recommendation Machine Learning Web App
+# [WIP]Book Recommendation Machine Learning Web App

 ## Goals
 By the end of this project, we will create a web app with the following features:
 1. Book search feature
-1. "People also read" feature (collaborative filtering)
+1. "People also like" feature (collaborative filtering)
 1. "Similar book" feature (clustering)
     1. Similarity by rating
     1. Similarity by content(?) (fiction with fiction etc)